-Logistics and strategic chokepoints
+Logistics and Strategic Chokepoints

 China's strategic plan does not stop with aiming to reunify with Taiwan.
 With Taiwan and the Pacific Islands, China intends to gain more leverage against the US over the Pacific Rim and much more on a global scale.

 The study of critical logistics can help us obtain a different perspective concerning the objectives of the BRI (Chua et al. 2018; Cuppini and Frapporti 2018; Toscano 2014).
-Logistics refers to a wide range of circulatory processes, including goods, services, bodies, information, and capital (Chua et al. 2018: 618).
-The smooth transaction from one point to the other is to satisfy customer requirements.
-"Logistics" has its origins in the military sector; it refers to strategies for the procurement as well as supply, maintenance, and transportation of military equipment, facilities, and personnel.
+Logistics refers to a wide range of circulatory processes, including goods, services, bodies, information, and capital (Chua et al. 618).
+The smooth transaction from one point to the other is to satisfy customer's requirements.
+'Logistics' has its origins in the military sector; it refers to strategies for the procurement as well as supply, maintenance, and transportation of military equipment, facilities and personnel.
 During WWI and WWII, the techniques of global logistics were highly developed and employed in all military fields.
-After WWII, the same techniques were transferred not only to the Vietnam War but also to the commercial spheres in other transnational sectors -aseamless connection from the supply line, production line, and consumption line, with the global information flow, market distribution, instant services, and financialization management.
-In this process, the governments around the world also have devised parallel technologies of control and administration to ensure the management of logistics (Chua et al. 2018: 618-620, 622; Cuppini and Frapporti 2018: 96).
+After WWII, the same technics were transferred not only to the Vietnam War but also to the commercial spheres in other transnational sectors.
+The seamless connection from the supply line, production line, and consumption line, with the global information flow, market distribution, instant services, and financialization management.
+In this process, the governments around the world also have devised parallel technologies of control and administration to ensure the management of logistics (Chua et al. 2018: 618-620, 622; Cuppini and Frapporti 2018: 96; Toscano 2018: 4).

-Etymologically, "logistics" derives from ancient Greek, referring to arithmetic practice, rational thinking, reason as well as computation.
-In this sense, "logistics" is associated with the act of reasoning and calculating the frame and methods.
-Thereby economic, political, and not least military motivations play in.
+Etymological, 'logistics' derives from ancient Greek, referring to arithmetic practice, rational thinking, reason as well as computation.
+Basically, 'logistics' is associated with the act of reasoning and calculating the frame and methods of logistics.
+Thereby economic, political and not least military motivations play in.
 What is the prime motor behind the BRI?
 Who is calculating and operating the strategies and with what economic, political, and military objectives?

-The major infrastructure networks of the land corridors include the New Eurasian Land Bridge, the China-Mongolia-Russia Corridor, the China-Central Asia-West Asia Corridor, the China-Indochina Peninsula Corridor, the China-Pakistan Economic Corridor (CPEC), and, until 2019, the Bangladesh-China-India-Myanmar Economic Corridor (BCIM-EC).
-The major infrastructure networks of the 21st-century Maritime Silk Road (MSR) goes through the South China Sea, the South Pacific Ocean, and the Indian Ocean area.
-In addition to the above land road and sea road, there is also the Arctic Silk Road along the Northern Sea Route in the Arctic, and the Super Grid with high voltage electricity grids across China, Northeast Asia, Southeast Asia, South Asia, Central Asia, and West Asia (Heiduk and Sakaki 2019; Siddiqui 2019; Blanchard 2018; Sternberg, Ahearn, and McConnell 2017).
-In response to the China-led BRI and the logistics of the flow of resources, we see the increase of the highly developed supply line and assembly line, the cartographical design and the gigantic construction of cross-continental high-speed railways, roads, ports, bridges, canals, pipelines, massive warehouses, containers, freights, and so on.
-By the end of August 2019, China had signed 195 cooperational documents on the BRI, with 139 countries and 30 international organizations, over USD 900 billion (Wikipedia 2020).
-At this point, the BRI has involved not only the broader region of Asia, but also Europe, Africa, the Middle East, and Central and South America.
+The major infrastructure networks of the land corridors include the New Eurasian Land Bridge, the China-Mongolia-Russia Corridor, the China-Central Asia-West Asia Corridor, the China-

+Indochina Peninsula Corridor, the China-Pakistan Economic Corridor (CPEC) and, until 2019, Bangladesh-China-India-Myanmar Economic Corridor (BCIM-EC).
+The major the infrastructure networks of the 21st Century Maritime Silk Road (MSR) goes through the South China Sea, the South Pacific Ocean, and the Indian Ocean area.
+In addition to the above land road and sea road, there is also the Arctic Silk Road along the Northern Sea Route in the Arctic, and the Super Grid with high voltage electricity grids across China, Northeast Asia, Southeast Asia, South Asia, Central Asia, and West Asia (Heiduk and Sakaki 2019; Siddiqui 2019; Blanchard 2018; Sternberg et al. 2017).
+In response to the China-led BRI and the logistics of the flow of resources, we see the increase of the highly developed supply line and assembly line, the cartographical design and the gigantic construction of cross-continental high-speed railways, roads, ports, bridges, canals, pipelines, massive warehouses, containers, freights and so on.
+By the end of August 2019, China has signed 195 co-operational documents on the BRI with 139 countries and 30 international organizations, over USD 900 bio ("Belt and Road Initiative" 2020).
+At this point, the BRI has involved not only the broader region of Asia, but also Europe, Africa, the Middle East, and the Central and South Americas.
 The visual image of the map that the BRI network established, crossing four continents, is impressive, if not alarming.